Our 2022 registration window is now closed, however, THESE offerings are available NOW.

 - They understand that video self-modeling is one of the very best ways to learn

 - They want to support our C2C community and grassroots movement (C2C is possible because of the families and professionals who volunteer)

-Want to Volunteer?
-Send me an email and read what others had to say about their experience volunteering for C2C (click on each image to enlarge):
+Read what others had to say about their experience volunteering for C2C (click on each image to enlarge):

 Coach2Coach is owned by Stacey Landberg, M.S., CCC-SLP.
 Stacey is a thought-leader, an early interventionist, a speech-language pathologist, a mother, and national guest speaker.
 She has spent 17+ years working with families through early intervention home-visiting across Los Angeles.
 She collaborates with researchers in order to disseminate evidence related to family-centered practice.
 Stacey has trained E.I. providers, agencies, regional centers, and COEs on early intervention topics (e.g. coaching, RBI, autism, screen-time) since 2015.
-In August 2020, C2C was born through a generous partnership with the Infant Development Association of CA in order to urgently support early intervention providers with their transition to mobile coaching.
-The need continues as we (home-visitors) increase our self-efficacy, expand our routines based intervention and coaching skills, to sustain our long-term growth and development.
+In August 2020, C2C was born through a generous partnership with the Infant Development Association of CA in order to urgently support early intervention providers with their transition to virtual coaching.
+The need continues as we (home-visitors) increase our self-efficacy and improve our routines based intervention and coaching skills, in order to sustain our long-term growth and development.
 Stacey’s mentor (since 2004) is Juliann Woods, PhD, CCC-SLP.
 Dr. Woods developed Family Guided Routines Based Intervention and is considered by many to be an early intervention icon.
 Please visit her website for information and free resources.